joseeden/joeden/docs/021-Data-Engineering/021-Database-Design/003-Schemas-and-Normalization.md

 WHERE dim_genre_sf.genre = 'novel'
 ```

-This is not yet finish because we have to use JOINs to get the `genre` and `state`.
+This is not yet finish because we have to get the `genre` and `state`.
 Let's begin with the `state`.
 From the "base" table, we can trace the foreign keys-to-primary keys until we reach the table that contains the `state` attribute.

 Note that we can also do the other way around - start from the dimension table that contains the `state` attribute and trace the tables until we reach the facts table.